cloudmesh-community/fa18-523-57/paper/paper.md

 1. Ramp Up Time is the time taken to execute all the threads or layers and their iterations.
-This time for code execution using PyTorch is much faster than its competitor TensorFlow, in that it uses dynamic creation of graphs rather than the static ones in TensorFlow.
+This time for code execution using PyTorch is much faster than its competitor TensorFlow, in that it uses dynamic creation of graphs rather than the static ones in TensorFlow [@fa18-523-57-PyTorch-tensorflow].
 	 Here, the compilation time for the code is much smaller for PyTorch, it uses GPU to increase the speed of execution and the graph is built during run time, making it significantly faster than TensorFlow [@fa18-523-57-PyTorch-tensorflow].
 2. Debugging in PyTorch is easy as the underlying language is Python, which is a common language used by developers and its quite easier when compared to TensorFlow.
 We can use print statements to keep track of what values our